Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Proof of main theorems

-The relation~\eqref{eqn-saw-lipschitz} holds a.s.\ for a dense set of times $\tau_1,\tau_2 \geq 0$, so by continuity it holds a.s.\ for all such times simultaneously, i.e.\ the left inequality in~\eqref{eqn-map-lipschitz} holds whenever $x,y\in \eta_{\op{zip}}$.
-By Proposition~\ref{prop-map-isometry}, the $d_{\op{zip}}$-length of any path in $X_{\op{zip}}$ which does not hit $\eta_{\op{zip}}$ except at its endpoints is the same as the $\wt d$-length of its image under $f_{\op{zip}}$.
+\textit{Step 4: concluding the proof from~\eqref{eqn-saw-lipschitz}.} The relation~\eqref{eqn-saw-lipschitz} holds a.s.\ for a dense set of times $\tau_1,\tau_2 \geq 0$, so by continuity it holds a.s.\ for all such times simultaneously, i.e.\ the left inequality in~\eqref{eqn-map-lipschitz} holds whenever $x,y\in \eta_{\op{zip}}$.
+By the last statement in Proposition~\ref{prop-zip-map}, the $d_{\op{zip}}$-length of any path in $X_{\op{zip}}$ which does not hit $\eta_{\op{zip}}$ except at its endpoints is the same as the $\wt d$-length of its image under $f_{\op{zip}}$.
 By decomposing a geodesic between given points $x,y\in X_{\op{zip}}$ into two paths which hit $\eta_{\op{zip}}$ only at their endpoints and a path between two points of $\eta_{\op{zip}}$, we obtain~\eqref{eqn-map-lipschitz}. \end{proof}

 In order to show that the Lipschitz constant in Lemma~\ref{prop-map-lipschitz} is equal to 1, we will use a lower bound for the amount of time that a $\wt d$-geodesic spends away from $\wt\eta$.
 This bound will be deduced from Proposition~\ref{prop-geodesic-away}.